symfony/symfony-docs/controller/upload_file.rst

    the original file size (:method:`Symfony\\Component\\HttpFoundation\\File\\UploadedFile::getSize`) and the original file name (:method:`Symfony\\Component\\HttpFoundation\\File\\UploadedFile::getClientOriginalName`).
    However, they are considered *not safe* because a malicious user could tamper that information.
-That's why it's always better to generate a unique name and use the :method:`Symfony\\Component\\HttpFoundation\\File\\UploadedFile::guessExtension` method to let Symfony guess the right extension according to the file MIME type;
+That's why it is always better to generate a unique name and use the :method:`Symfony\\Component\\HttpFoundation\\File\\UploadedFile::guessExtension` method to let Symfony guess the right extension according to the file MIME type;